 Obviously, as a preliminary matter, when you’re selecting a new eyepiece, one of the first considerations should be how it fits in with the eyepieces you already have – particularly, your magnification scheme.
 Of course, to figure out your magnification, you simply take the focal length of your telescope (1200mm for an f/6 8-inch dob) and divide it by the focal length of the eyepiece.
-So, for example, if you have, say, 25mm and 10mm Plossls that came with your 8-inch dob, they’re giving you 48x and 120x respectively.
+For example, if you have, say, 25mm and 10mm Plossls that came with your 8-inch dob, they’re giving you 48x and 120x respectively.
 So, the first analysis is to fill in magnification “gaps” you have – like a high-powered eyepiece, or more of a mid-powered eyepiece.
 But that’s just the first thing you’re looking at.

 Many budding astronomers – including myself, up to a point – think that better eyepieces will show them more.
 “Oh, if I only save up and buy a $200 eyepiece instead of this $50 one I have, things will pop right out at me.
-If I throw some more money at an eyepiece, I’ll be able to see fainter stars, more detail.”
+If I throw some more money at a premium eyepiece, I’ll be able to see fainter stars, more detail.”

-The humble Plossl covers all the bases that an eyepiece should – yup, the cheapo Plossls that come stock with many scopes nowadays.
+On the other hand, the humble Plossl covers all the bases that an eyepiece should – yup, the cheapo Plossls that come stock with many scopes nowadays.
 They provide a decent field of view of 52 degrees, they are sharp from edge-to-edge of that field of view in all but the fastest focal ratio scopes, and are an incredible value for the money.
 Plossls can be had for between $30 and $40.
 Plossls represent an incredible bargain in eyepieces.
 There is just one drawback to Plossls – they have an eye relief problem in shorter focal lengths, which I discuss immediately below.

 Many vendors sell so-called “planetary” eyepieces for about $50-60 each.
 No, these aren’t specially designed or tweaked for use just on planets to the exclusion of any other object.
 Again, the views through these eyepieces are not going to be any sharper or better than any other eyepiece.
 But they are going to be more comfortable to use on planets because they offer additional eye relief, and allow you to have some variability in how you hold your head as you observe.
-You don’t have to hold it as stock still as you would with an eyepiece with shorter eye relief – with the additional eye relief, you can move your head around some and still see through them, and that movement prevents neck and back strain.
+You don’t have to hold your head as stock still as you would with an eyepiece with shorter eye relief – with the additional eye relief, you can move your head around some and still see through them, and that movement prevents neck and back strain.

 Apparent Field of View

-The second thing more expensive eyepieces offer you is increased apparent field of view.
+The second thing more expensive eyepieces offer you is increased apparent field of view (AFOV).
 This is the big deal, the “killer app” of premium eyepieces.
 This is what you want, this is what you’re paying for when you spend that extra money on an eyepiece.
 One area where the increased AFOV really matters is if you have a non-motorized scope, like a dob.
 Because the AFOV is wider, at higher magnifications, the object you’re looking at will stay in the field of view longer before having to nudge the scope to recenter it as the earth turns and moves the object out of your field of view.

-Others want to go to higher magnifications without losing much in the way of true field of view.
-So, for example, a 32mm Plossl will give you just about the same true field of view as a 20mm 82-degree AFOV eyepiece; but of course, the 20mm will do so at a significantly higher magnification.
+A larger TFOV means a larger-sized patch of the sky that you can see all in one view.
+So, let’s work some numbers a little.
+A 32mm Plossl has a 49-degree AFOV, which will give you just about the same TFOV as a 24mm 68-degree AFOV eyepiece, and the same TFOV as a 20mm 82-degree AFOV eyepiece; but of course, the 24mm and 20mm eyepieces will do so at a significantly higher magnification.

-Another reason for increasaed AFOV is that most people find that extra bit of black sky surrounding a DSO as they observe with that larger field of view to be aesthetically pleasing.
-The extra black at the edge frames the object in the center, and it looks better.
+That increased AFOV and TFOV results in a nice extra layer of black sky surrounding a DSO as you observe it.
+Most people find that larger TFOV to be aesthetically pleasing.
+The extra black at the edge frames the object in the center, and it looks better; you also see the object in the context of where it is in relation to the surrounding sky.
 And these are all very good reasons to spend more on an eyepiece.